aricallen/genius-scheduler/README.md

 ##Background

 Inspired by previous similar projects [Kronical](http://byronthegreat.com/kronical/) and [Roster Genius](https://github.com/joshhunt/rostergenius).
 These used to provide a solution for this need but were taken down for whatever reason.
 So I decided to build my own version.
-We work in a place where we shouldn't have to keep manually put our schedules into our devices!
+We work in a place where we shouldn't have to manually put our schedules into our devices!

 Hopefully you will find this an easy and useful tool that will save everyone time and energy :)

 ##Tested In

 OS X:
 10.10
 - Safari
 - Chrome
 10.9:
 - Safari
 - Chrome

 Notes:
 Chrome - by default blocks the script from performing
 - you may have to click "allow unsafe script" for it to work... (click the shield in the address bar) When I updated to Yosemite, the .ics file was being opened by "CalendarHelper" and needed to be changed to "Open With Calendar"
 - get info on file and change all to "Calendar"

 iOS:
 8.0 +
 - Mobile Safari